Andrew Flack

 The doctor and I agreed that this conversation would qualify as our first verbal discussion for an aid-in-dying prescription and that we would revisit the topic 15 days later, per California state law.
 Two weeks later, I decided to fill out the paperwork.

 After I made the decision to request the medication, I pulled my three sisters and my mom and dad aside one-on-one to tell them about what I was feeling and why this was an important option for me.
 I also made sure to ask how they were feeling.
 Having that discussion is really important, and it’s not something you talk about just once; as we move forward and this disease progresses, we continue to have conversations about it.
 It’s tremendous for me to have their support.
-Unfortunately, they have to support me from afar: most of my family is in Illinois, where I grew up.
-My mom, my older sister, my grandma, and a bunch of extended family are all there.
-Without the option of medical aid in dying in Illinois, I can’t move back home to spend my final months with my family.
+When many people pass, it’s a tragic, sudden thing.
+But for me, having this option, I have the ability to transition from this life surrounded by the people I love the most.
+That’s something I think about: I’ll be able to be with these people and feel comfortable and secure and loved.

-In 2021, I decided to start a podcast about medical aid in dying and California’s End of Life Option Act with my friend and roommate, Hasban.
+I also decided to start a podcast about medical aid in dying and California’s End of Life Option Act with my friend and roommate, Hasban.
 We discovered that there’s not a lot out there on this topic, so I saw the podcast as one of the opportunities that has come with this disease.
 The goal was to shed light on a tough subject, to hopefully be a positive influence on someone like me with a terminal illness or a family member.

 As for me, there are certain points at which I will know it’s time to consider the option.
 I don’t want to be lying in bed, hooked up to a lot of tubes.
 I’ve been dealing with a lot of chronic pain for quite a few years.
 I’m working with the palliative care team now at UC San Diego Medical Center and they do an amazing job helping me manage that pain, but of course there are tougher days.
 On those harder days, the pain can be pretty intense, and it will likely get worse.
 I also want to maintain a level of independence, the ability to walk to the beach or walk the dog around the block.
 And I don’t want to deteriorate so badly that my family’s lasting memories of me are those of me in agony.